-Rainbow roses are very popular this winter due to the surge in interest this year in other differently coloured fruit and vegetables, such as purple carrots and white strawberries, These flowers are a little different from regular English red, white, pink and yellow roses.
-Blooming in rich, vibrant colours, these rainbow rose bouquets definitely stand out to say the least.
+Rainbow roses are very popular due to the surge in interest in other differently coloured fruit and vegetables, such as purple carrots and white strawberries.
+These flowers are a little different from regular English red, white, pink and yellow roses.
+Blooming in rich, vibrant colours, these rainbow rose bouquets definitely stand out to say the least!

 Each rainbow rose shares bright hues, but are unique because of the petals.
 Besides roses, other cut flowers such as chrysanthemums, carnations, hydrangeas and orchids can also be rainbow coloured in the same way.